avrodrigues/collab_test/README.md

 Plot the relationship.
 Compare the results with using only the temperature as covariate*"

+# `main` branch

+The `main` branch is block for push.

-# I have now blocked the main branch.
-All code changes should be done in a separated branch and merged to main by pull request
+All code changes should be done in a separated branch and merged to main by pull request.